-Question from Councillor Chauhan - Greater Manchester Fire and Rescue Service, 23rd June 2016, Item 22 - Quarter 4 Performance Review 2015/16 - could the spokesperson explain the reasons for the increase in special service costs?
+Question from Councillor Chauhan - Greater Manchester Fire a Rescue Service, 23rd June 2016, Item 22 - Quarter 4 PerformanceCouncil Review 2015/16 - could the spokesperson explain the reasons for the increase in special service costs?

 Councillor Williams responded that a Memorandum for Understanding had been signed with North West Ambulance Service on turning out for cardiac arrests.
-Life expectancy reduced by 10% over certain periods of time, in Greater Manchester services can respond in about 10 minutes.
+Life expectancy reduced by 10% over certain periods of time, in Greater Manchester services can respond in a short period of time.
 From 15 September, GMFRS had responded to 35 cardiac arrests and had attended over 3000 calls which had saved 63 lives and 77 other neuro outcomes.